 Wear Lower Heels or Flats with your Blazer

 I’m not opposed to heels, obviously.
-However, when dressing down your blazer you’ll want a more casual option.
-Usually that means lower or block heels.
+However, when dressing down your blazer you’ll want a more casual option than stilettos or pumps.
+Usually, that means lower or block heels.
 Stay away from pointy toes and anything you’d wear to an interview.
 My favorite option is booties, or if you want to get super dressed down with your blazer outfit, try sneakers!